spicatchou/Easydate-Christolic/README.md

 (1) **Interactive Data visualization** with **DASH** to get a first glance on main data (pie-chart, histogram, scatter plot)

   a.
-Scatter-plot.
+Scatter plot.
 Axes : Member's age x Partner's age to observe to what extent the researchers obviously decided to pair couples according to the age.
 Filter according to fun_o : to visualise the impact of this main correlated variable (Fun_o = rating on 10 concerning the  partner : was he fun or not ?).
 Colors according to Match (Yes/ No).
 Siez of the circles : small = 6 partners met (limited choice) / big = 10 partners met (extensive choice).

   b.
 Pie-charts to browse main available variables in the dataset + histograms on main interesting variables (breakdowns by match)
 [interactive_histograms.txt](https://github.com/Xhrys69/predict_love/files/9801858/interactive_histograms.txt)